 I consider myself fortunate to have benefited from an early exposure to science, enthusiastic support systems, and strong female academic mentors.
 Many people are not afforded these advantages, so I strive to improve accessibility to science and science careers while promoting environmental stewardship.
 Some organizations I've worked with include Project Exploration's Sisters4Science, KICP's Life Long Learning program, and the University of Miami's Ocean Kids program.

-When not playing with oyster (and now bass!) genes, I enjoy spending time with my family, running, yoga, reading sci-fi/fantasy, ceramics, and identifying species with my husband.
+When not digging in to 'omics data, I enjoy spending time with my family, running, yoga, reading sci-fi/fantasy, ceramics, and identifying species with my husband.

 In May 2019 I had a stroke in my left parietal lobe, which temporarily affected movement and sensation on the right side of my body.
 My husband and I wrote an in-depth account about the experience and my recovery, where we also discuss some of the science behind what causes strokes, symptoms, and how the brain recovers (plus some cool GIFs of my brain!).